SociallyIneptWeeb/SayThis/README.md

 ### Add API Key to SayThis App

-1. Click on **Settings** in the Menu bar
+1. Open the SayThis application
-2. Click on **API Key…**
+2. Click on the **Settings** tab
-3. Paste your copied ElevenLabs API Key into the input field and click **OK**
+3. Paste your copied ElevenLabs API Key into the API Key input field
+4. Click the **Save Settings** button

 You're now ready to use SayThis!
-Simply enter your text and generate high-quality audio using ElevenLabs' text-to-speech API.
+Simply switch back to the TTS tab, enter your text and generate high-quality audio using ElevenLabs' text-to-speech API.